 Water, enough to fill max line on the Instant Pot

-2 small yellow onion, peeled and charred
+2 small yellow onions, peeled and charred

 1 piece of ginger, peeled, halved, and charred